bullder/garifull.in/content/cv.md

 I like to review code and discuss opportunities for improvements with colleagues.
 Love what I am doing.
 I’m addicted to clean code with good test coverage.
 I really like to have stable bulletproof code which is delivering with CI/CD.
+Mentoring for me is a tool to share and empower my own skill.

 ## ADDITIONAL INFORMATION
 • **Cultural Experiences**: I really enjoy the time to research new technologies which might be useful for a project.
 I think that the lessons learned during my daily duties helps me a lot with understanding how to growth my kids as worthy people.

-• **Social Impact**: I love to participate in the life of the local community and assist with organisation of cleaning our area.
+• **Social Impact**: I love to participate in the life of the local community and assist with organisation of cleaning out days of our area.

-• **Personal Interests**: A huge fan of jogging, bicyclist
+• **Personal Interests**: A huge fan of jogging, bicyclist.